Survey of American Literature from 1865 to present

 Grading options: A-F (default), P-NP, audit

-Introduces the literature of the land which is now the United States from the mid-nineteenth century to the present.
+Introduces the literature of the land which is now the United States from mid-nineteenth century to the present.
 Revolves around written manifestations of the various interests, preoccupations, and experiences of the peoples creating and recreating American culture.
 Considers various literary forms, canonized (such as novel, narrative poem), popular (such as the serialized tale, verse) and unpublished (the jeremiad, Native American oratory, the slave narrative, diary).
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Upon successful completion students should be able to:

-- Identify and discuss strengths, limitations, and cultural assumptions of various literary forms practiced in America through the mid-nineteenth century.
+- Identify and discuss strengths, limitations and cultural assumptions of the various literary forms practiced in America from the mid-1800s to the present day.

-- Identify and discuss the roles which gender, race, age, class, ethnicity, wealth, poverty, and geography have played in creating American literature.
+- Identify and discuss the roles of gender, class, race, ethnicity, and geography play in creating American literature.

-- Identify and discuss the issues, conflicts, preoccupations, and themes of the various literatures of America.
+- Identify and address the issues, conflicts, preoccupations, and themes of American literature.

-- Use literary texts to examine the historical, cultural, and rhetorical contexts in which they were written.
+- Use literary texts to examine the historical, rhetorical, and cultural contexts in which they were, and are, composed.

 Outcome Assessment Strategies